-This Toolkit has been customized to help Orange County parents and students easily and effectively communicate the benefits of the new California Standards, also referred to as the Common Core Standards.
+This Toolkit has been customized to help Orange County teachers and administrators easily and effectively communicate the benefits of the new California Standards, also referred to as the Common Core Standards.

-Look for videos, key messages, talking points, handouts, newsletter items and social media messages, along with other tools, to help you spread the word about the advantages of higher standards for our children, their futures and our communities.
+Look for videos, key messages, talking points, handouts, newsletter items and social media messages, along with other tools, to help you spread the word about the advantages of higher standards to our children, their futures and our communities.